-300.7 CHAIN OF COMMAND REVIEW OF USE OF FORCE
+301.14 CHAIN OF COMMAND REVIEW OF USE OF FORCE

-300.7.1 SUPERVISOR REPORTING
+301.14.1 SUPERVISOR REPORTING

-When a supervisor becomes aware of an incident in which there has been a reported application of force the supervisor shall complete a Use of Force Report.
-Even in the event that a supervisor is unable to respond to the scene of an incident involving the reported application of force, the supervisor is still required to complete a Use of Force Report.
-Use of Force reports are required under the circumstances described in Section 300.5.1 Notification to Supervisors.
+When a supervisor becomes aware of an incident in which there has been a reviewable application of force, the supervisor shall complete a Use of Force Report.
+In the event a supervisor is unable to respond to the scene of an incident involving the reported application of force, the supervisor is still required to complete a Use of Force Report.
+Use of Force reports are required under the circumstances described in Section 301.13.1 Notification to Supervisors.

-300.7.2 INVESTIGATION, DOCUMENTATION AND NOTIFICATION
+301.14.2 INVESTIGATION, DOCUMENTATION AND NOTIFICATION